abhilashreddyy/NLP_project/PITCHME.md

 ### Remaining processing
 * Same thing done with topic detection
   * but a little complicated(code)
-* Then extrcated related keywords in answers from given keys
+* Extracted most similar keys in answers from a set of initally provided keys
 * Same thing done with google API with some changes in format of input and output

 ---
 ## Future scope
-* If integrated with online google or microsoft excel sheets
+* If integrated with Google or Office 365 online forums
   * Can directly analyse online discussion forums
 * Can add a function for gathering most relevant reviews or answers for given keywords
+* Pythom has largest support for natural language processing libraries (Spacy,NLTK etc)